 You can backup Facebook or Instagram from the True Image web dashboard or your smartphone.
 Like IDrive, True Image ranks among the best online backup for mobile devices, with Android and iOS apps that can protect contacts, photos, videos and text messages.

 The only reason not to consider True Image over IDrive for social media backup is that the cost is higher.
 It costs $50 a year for 250GB of backup, about the same price as 2TB of IDrive backup.
-There’s no free Acronis True Image plan, but you can try the service for 30 days before making a decision.
+There’s no free Acronis True Image plan, but you can How to Backup Social Media in 2021: Duplicating Your Second Life before making a decision.

 pCloud: Facebook, Instagram